Tori Spelling Celebrates 45th Birthday With BFF Jennie Garth

 Baby Beau may have made the couple’s love stronger, but news surfaced back in March that revealed that the police showed up at Spelling’s home.
 The shocking reports stated that the authorities visited the couple’s residence twice in a one-week period.

-On March 1, the Los Angeles Police Department revealed to Us Weekly that officers were called regarding a heated verbal dispute amongst two people at Spelling’s residence.
+On March 1, the Los Angeles Police Department revealed to Us Weekly that officers were called regarding a heated verbal dispute between two people at Spelling’s residence.
 Local authorities did not confirm if the dispute was between Tori and Dean McDermott.

 On March 7, McDermott called police officers to the family home to “check the well-being of Tori Spelling,” according to Us Weekly.